drand/drand/SECURITY.md

 To help us serving the drand ecosystem, we appreciate that your reports are as precise as possible, ideally containing a way to reproduce the vulnerability.

-For all other kinds of bugs, please fill an issue in this repo.
+For all other kinds of bugs, please [file an issue in this repo](https://github.com/drand/drand/issues/new).